gitanjaligilhotra1-lab/GenAI-AgenticAI/01-Foundations.md

 - Improve automatically as they see more data
 - Adapt to new situations without rewriting code

+**Common ML tasks include:**

+- Classifying emails as spam or not spam
+- Predicting house prices based on features
+- Detecting credit card fraud
+- Recommending products or movies

+**Why ML is Needed:**

+Some problems are too complex for explicit rules:

+- Patterns in data may be subtle or difficult to describe
+- Hand-coded rules may fail on new situations
+- Solutions must adapt to changes over time

+ML allows computers to **discover patterns automatically and improve performance with more data**.

 ---

+### 1.3 Deep Learning (DL)

+**Definition:**
+Deep Learning (DL) is a subset of Machine Learning that uses **neural networks with many layers** to learn patterns from data automatically.

+Instead of manually designing features, deep learning models:

+- Learn features directly from raw data
+- Handle complex patterns that traditional ML struggles with
+- Improve automatically as they see more data

+**Common Deep Learning tasks include:**

+- Recognizing objects in photos or videos
+- Translating text or speech between languages
+- Generating images, text, or audio (Generative AI)
+- Understanding natural language (chatbots, virtual assistants)
+- Predicting outcomes from large, complex datasets

+**Why Deep Learning is Needed:**

+Traditional ML often requires humans to **engineer features**, which can be slow, error-prone, and ineffective for complex data.

+- Image classification with traditional ML: Humans define edges, shapes, and colors as features
+- Deep learning: Model automatically learns edges, shapes, and high-level concepts from raw pixels

+This makes deep learning ideal for:

+- Unstructured data (images, audio, text)
+- Complex patterns that are hard to describe manually
+- Large-scale problems where traditional ML plateaus

+---

-### The Relationship Between AI and ML
+### 1.4 The Relationship Between AI, ML, and Deep Learning

 - **AI** is the goal → making machines intelligent
 - **ML** is the method → teaching machines using data
+- **Deep Learning (DL)** is a subset of ML that uses deep neural networks

+In other words:

+- AI defines *what* we want to achieve
+- ML defines *how* machines learn
+- Deep learning defines *how complex patterns are learned at scale*

-Most modern AI systems are powered by machine learning.
+Most modern AI systems, including Generative AI, rely on deep learning.

 ---

 ## 2. Why is it needed?

-### Limits of Traditional Programming
+### 2.1 Limits of Traditional Programming

 **Traditional programming works like this:**